timrodz/timrodz/README.md

 My name is Juan Morais, and I'm a Software Engineer based in Wellington, New Zealand.
 I was born and raised in Herrera, Panamá, and Spanish is my native language.
 I moved to New Zealand in 2015, and still reside here.

-My path to programming was not conventional.
-I learned how to create games before learning how to make web apps.
-For that reason, I'm an experienced game developer who re-trained/gained knowledge in full stack web development.
+I learned how to create games before I knew how to make web apps.
+I'm an experienced game developer who re-trained/gained knowledge in full stack web development.
+If you ask me what I prefer, I really can't say—Both are equally awesome in different ways!

 ### 🌱 Favourite technologies: